farkmarnum/thaas/README.md

 ## TODOs
 ### Top priority
-- write the Slack integration
 - write the GitHub integration
 ### Other
-- switch to using @vendia/serverless-express or similar for backend
 - add some more toms (offline)
 - add params to API to specify which type of tom